nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :bulb: A Note on Indexes

-Several commands below require an `index` to be specified, as they operate on a task/contact specified by the user.
+Several commands below require an `index` to be specified, as they operate on a task/contact which is to be specified by you.
 For example, the deletion of a particular task.
 * Indexes are either `task_index` or `contact_index`
 * The index always refers to the index number of the task/contact in the **currently displayed list**
 * This value ranges from 1, 2, 3...